magnussolution/magnusbilling7/wiki/en/modules/servers/servers.rst

 Username
 --------

-| We did not write the description to this field.
+| User to connect to the server.